What is a commercial bridging loan?

 Who are the best commercial bridging loan lenders?

 They are usually offered by specialist lenders, as this is a fairly niche area of the bridging market that not all lenders choose to take part in.
-Finding a good lender can be tricky, as even those lenders who do offer finance against commercial property have greatly differing lending appetites.
+Finding a good lender can be tricky, as even those lenders who do offer finance against commercial properties have greatly differing lending appetites.

 The decision must be made whether to work with a broker, and if so, which one.
 Some brokers charge large fees for their service, which add to your costs – whereas others, like us, don’t charge a fee.
 An experienced broker will be able to speed up the process and negotiate with the lender on your behalf.